+Are you interested in learning more about what is probation?
+This article will get you started on that journey!
 If you’ve gotten into some kind of trouble with the criminal justice system, you may have been put on probation.

 What exactly is probation, though?
-While you can always discuss the guidelines of your specific probation with your probation officer, here are the basics of the sanction.
+While you can always discuss the guidelines of your specific with your probation officer, here are the basics of the sanction.

 What is Probation?

 Probation is a sanction that’s been ordered by the court system.
-A person is put on probation when they’ve been found guilty of committing a crime.
+A person is put on this when they’ve been found guilty of committing a crime.
 Probation lets a person stay in their community, so long as they’re being supervised by a probation officer.
-However, probation is not an option for every single offense – some offenders go to jail or prison without ever having the offer of probation on the table.
+However, this is not an option for every single offense – some offenders go to jail or prison without ever having the offer of probation on the table.

-Probation conditions vary from person to person and case to case, and can include:
+Conditions vary from person to person and case to case, and can include:

 - Community service